Self-funded health care: Plan administrator

 The plan administrator is the entity charged with general plan administration duties, similar to a trustee in the case of a trust.
 The plan administrator is always a plan fiduciary; the plan administrator can share the fiduciary duty with other entities, but the plan administrator is required to assume some fiduciary duty and cannot disclaim that duty.
-In general, the plan administrator is the employer – but new trends in the industry are seeing more and more groups outsourcing plan administrator duties to TPAs or other entities for a fee.
+In general, the plan administrator is the employer—but new trends in the industry are seeing more and more groups outsourcing plan administrator duties to TPAs or other entities for a fee.

 Employers that sponsor self-funded insurance plans often contract with a third-party administrator (TPA), which is an entity that provides ministerial services on behalf of the health plan and the plan sponsor.
 Traditionally, TPAs do not make discretionary claims determinations; if a determination requires interpretation of the governing plan document, most TPAs do not make it but instead require the plan administrator to provide its own determination.
 This is because a fiduciary duty is incurred by any entity that exercises discretion over plan assets or in connection with making a binding determination under a health plan.
 According to ERISA, no matter which entity is identified as a fiduciary within the health plan, any entity will be considered a fiduciary if that entity acts as a fiduciary in a given case.
-Plan sponsors contract with their chosen TPA by means of an agreement known as an Administrative Services Agreement, which outlines the TPA's duties, generally including administering payment for claims, issuing benefit determinations, and distributing documentation.
+Plan sponsors contract with their chosen TPA by means of an agreement known as an administrative services agreement, which outlines the TPA's duties, generally including administering payment for claims, issuing benefit determinations, and distributing documentation.
 This agreement generally contains provisions that provide for the TPA's access to the employer's claims funding bank account, and TPAs generally charge on a per-employee-per-month fee.

 Contrast to traditional insurance

-Traditional insurance is, in general, a way for individuals to manage the risk of their health care expenses.
+Traditional insurance is a method for individuals to manage the risk of their health care expenses.
 Individuals pay a set premium to an insurer, and in turn the insurer agrees to pay that person's eligible healthcare claims.
-All risk transfers to the insurer; no matter how much is racked up in eligible claims, the insurer bears the risk of paying those claims and the insured can rest easy knowing that he or she will not be responsible.
+All risk transfers to the insurer; no matter how much is racked up in eligible claims, the insurer bears the risk of paying those claims, and the insured can rest easy knowing that he or she will not be responsible.

 In self-funded health care, plan sponsors have broad discretion to determine what terms will be used in the plan, as well as to decide which entities will have the authority to make benefits determinations, factual determinations, appeals determinations, and language interpretations.
 In traditional insurance, those responsibilities (and risks) are all borne by the insurer.

 Part of every insurance premium is allocated to the payment of health claims, and part is allocated to profit for the insurance company.
 Profit generated by a traditional insurer comes directly from the policyholders, while a self-funded health plan is, or is funded by, a trust.